OpenIPC/device-mjsxj03hl/Manual_en.md

 _________
 ### Connecting the camera and UART adapter

 In order to connect the UART adapter to the camera board, you need to use the wires with terminals.
-They can come with a UART adapter.
-However, they can be replaced with similar ones.
-Similar connection types are found in a variety of electronics.
-The second end of the wire to the board should be soldered so that the contact does not disappear at the right time.
-Be careful when soldering, do not damage the circuit elements and do not short the contacts together!
+Be careful when connecting, do not damage the circuit elements and do not short the contacts together!

 ![IMG_20210904_1941511](https://user-images.githubusercontent.com/88727968/222906480-dea0a59c-2dab-45e3-96fa-81cf335b745b.jpg)